MarioRicalde/idonethis-cli/README.md

 idonethis-cli
 =============

-A quick and dirty iDoneThis CLI that allows you to have multiple projects + your personal calendar.
+iDoneThis CLI that allows you to have *multiple calendars* with a copy to *your personal calendar*.